Southwestern presents an exciting five-week summer program in International Cyberlaw at University College London from June 15 through July 18, 2014.

 Southwestern will not be responsible for personal injuries to students, medical conditions, or for loss or damage to personal property within or in transit to London.
 Southwestern requires students to obtain health insurance that covers or reimburses for health care abroad, and requires the plan to cover medical evacuation and repatriation.

 Southwestern reserves the right to change or cancel the International IT Law Summer Program in London at any time prior to May 1.
 Southwestern also reserves the right to cancel any course due to insufficient enrollment.
 Cancellation of the program or any course at a later date will occur only if necessary for reasons beyond Southwestern's control.
 For cancellation that occurs after a deposit has been paid, the program director will use his best efforts to make arrangements for each student enrolled to attend a similar program, if the student so desires, and all money advanced by the student shall be refunded within twenty (20) days after the date of cancellation.
+In the event of cancellation, students will immediately be notified by email, phone and U.S. mail.
+This program has not been cancelled in prior years.

 Tuition Refund Policy